-Scoring an identified central entity
+Scoring an identified main entity

-This process may start by generating score for of the entities identified as to how central it is to a page or resource.
+This process may start by generating a score for the entities identified as to how central it is to a page or resource.
 That score may be based at least in part on the weights of outgoing edges of a node corresponding to the particular identified central entity in a second entity graph – in other words, looking at how strong the relationship is between them.
-This can be done by looking at a count of a number of times the identified central entity appears in a query log of queries to a search engine, or “upon a frequency of occurrence of the identified central entity from the first resource.”
+This can be done by looking at a count of several times the identified central entity appears in a query log of queries to a search engine, or “upon a frequency of occurrence of the identified central entity from the first resource.”

 Advantages described in the patent from this approach include:

 - Entities representing main topics of a resource can be identified